Documentation for Administrators

 a.
 Select the Supplement from the pull-down.

 b.
-Select the Exclude check box to prevent the selected supplement from being included in the payroll run.
+Select Exclude from the pull-down to prevent the selected supplement from being included in the payroll run.
+Select Include from the pull-down to allow the supplement to be processed during the payroll run.

 c.
 Click the white X to close the pop-up window.